How to Create a Food Delivery App In 2026 : A Complete Development Guide

 For example:

-• Does tapping a button trigger the right action?
+• Does tapping a button produce the expected result?

 • Are fonts readable on all devices?